ioah86/2016_Sortable_Challenge/README.md

 **Remark:** The `d all` command downloads the whole nltk functionality, and that might take a moment (depending on your internet connection).

+**Another Remark:** If you have trouble to install nltk, I have written my own primitive tokenizer in the branch `without_nltk` of this repository.
+However, this tokenizer is not as accurate, and one might have less sound results with it compared to the results we would get with nltk.

 A Quick Test: